Previous Article

 Non-negotiables:

-If you generate patterns that look manipulated, reviews can be removed—and the public fallout is often worse than the original rating.
+Patterns that look manipulated lead to review removals and the public fallout is often worse than the original rating.

 If you want to avoid crisis management mode later, build compliance into the system now.

-High-quality review moments are tied to trust milestones, not hype moments:
+High-quality review moments are tied to trust milestones:

 Best practice: